Channel-Specific Modeling Considerations

 Definition and Scope

-Broadcast distribution typeEquipment involved
+Broadcast methodEquipment involved

 Over-the-air (OTA) & Digital Terrestrial Television (DTT)Transmitting towers, repeaters, household antennas…